UpstreamDataInc/amodbus/README.rst

 In both cases, please understand, we cannot offer support to users of these projects as we do not known what have been changed nor what status the forked code have.

-A growing number of Linux distributions include pymodbus in their standard installation.
+A growing number of Linux distributions include amodbus in their standard installation.

 You need to have python3 installed, preferable 3.11.